Absence of strong CP violation: Hadron correlators, electric dipole moment and beyond

 where $J_0$ is the time component of the electromagnetic current and $x_0 \gg y_0 \gg 0$.
+The support of $\vec{y}$ is limited to the spatial size of the nucleon.
 Appropriate traces of the correlators $\, \langle \cdots \rangle\,$ are to be taken, which we have omitted.
 In practice, large ($\gg$) means about a fermi apart.
 Treating the $\theta$ term as a perturbation at first order, we obtain

-where the topological charge $Q$ in the numerator has been expressed by the sum over the zero modes (\ref{top}).
+where the (global) topological charge $Q$ in the numerator, being an integer, is given by the integral over the zero-mode eigenvectors (\ref{top}).
+The nonzero modes contribute only indirectly through the fermion determinant.

+Our expression (\ref{dipole2}) for the correlation function is in total agreement with the evaluation of the dipole moment based on the anomalous chiral Ward identity~\cite{Guadagnoli:2002nm}.
+The result is sketched in Fig.~\ref{fig1}.
+It is characterized by a quark-line disconnected diagram, where the disconnected part is a quark loop with $\gamma_5$ insertion.
+The quark propagator can be written